kraasch/kraasch/README.md

-- i'm Alex Kraasch
+My name is Alex Kraasch,

+Amongst my interests are such elements as

+ - computer-aided learning,
-- interests: computer-aided learning, computer security and game game development
+ - computer security and
+ - game game development